 - Proven track record for delivering consistent, high quality programming;

 - Excellent written and spoken communication skills;

 - Experience with program and budget development and monitoring;

-- Strong project management skills, including the ability to collaborate with staff to obtain content, information and resources for grant proposals
+- Strong project management skills, including the ability to collaborate with other staff;

 - Strong work ethic and ability to meet deadlines and juggle many priorities;

 - Able to work both independently and collaboratively as needed;

 - Self-motivated, team player with strong project management, critical thinking and time management skills.